-GA technologies Inc. (hereinafter referred to as "GA Technologies") is a venture company that takes on the challenge of the "real estate x Tech (Prop Tech)" market, which is said to have a market size of 40 trillion yen.
+GA technologies Co., Ltd. (hereinafter referred to as "GA technologies") is a venture company that takes on the challenge of the "real estate x Tech (Prop Tech)" market, which is said to have a market size of 40 trillion yen.
 Technology and innovation to inspire people.
 With this vision, the company is pushing forward with industry reforms by replacing the analogy of paper, faxes, and telephones with digital ones to increase productivity in the real estate industry.

 Because of this, the company is also actively working on automation using digital technology.
 In addition to the development team, the company has a culture that actively promotes the automation of back-office operations.

-We asked Mr. Ken Kakizaki, the QA team manager of GA Technologies, about the process of automating software testing and the effect of implementing Autify.
+We asked Ken Kakizaki, the QA team manager of GA technologies, about the process of automating software testing and the effect of implementing Autify.

 ー First of all, please tell us about your business.

 Ken: I'm the manager of the QA team at GA technologies.
 I am mainly in charge of "RENOSY", a comprehensive brand of real estate technology provided by our company.
 RENOSY is a service that allows customers to learn more about real estate properties by visiting the website and inquiring if there is a property they are interested in.

 ー What kind of issues did you face before implementing Autify?

 Ken: We were still a relatively young company about four years after our development organization was launched, so we were having frequent problems with contact forms that were dropping, or with the appearance of the site being so corrupt that we couldn't even get to the form.
 We had a lot of other problems, and if we didn't improve the quality and automate the testing, we wouldn't be able to keep up.

 - First, please tell us about your business.